jac-oblong/JML/assembler/pic16f873a/README.md

 #### Organization
 `.org` can be used to specify where in memory the machine code should be placed.
-If none is specified, `0x00` is assumed by default.
+If none is specified, `0x00` is assumed by default, and that value will increment with each instruction.
 It is up to the programmer to make sure that no two blocks of code overwrite each other.

 For this assembler, using `.org` with an odd numbered value will throw off the instructions, as each instruction is 2 bytes long.